istio/istio.io/content/en/blog/2019/isolated-clusters/index.md

 ### Consume `httpbin` in the first cluster

 In this section you configure binding of `httpbin` from the second cluster to a local name in the first cluster.
-You bing the service to the `default` namespace and the `9000` port, which are  different from the ones used in the second cluster.
+You bind the service to the `default` namespace and the `9000` port, which are  different from the ones used in the second cluster.

 1. Update the egress `Gateway` to handle also `httpbin.default.svc.cluster.local`, port 443, and a destination rule for